yareddada/CSI431/README.md

 The CART impurity measure wasn't working properly, but I managed to hack around it and got 100%.

 # HW 3
-This assignment involved using sklearn's cross validation module to compare different classifiers: (linear) SVM, Decision trees with different impurity measures, LDA, and random forest.
+This assignment involved using sklearn's cross validation module to compare different classifiers: (linear) SVM, Decision trees(using entropy and Gini index), LDA, and random forest.

-First, I tested different values of the parameter C for SVM and max_leaf_nodes for the decision trees.
+First, I used k-fold cross-validation to test different values of the parameter C for SVM, and max_leaf_nodes for the decision trees.
 I then compared the classifiers with their best parameters against LDA and random forest classifiers.
 Comparisons were based on average class precision, average class recall, and F1-score.

 Results were presented as 6 bar graphs.